 India - Licensing Requirements for Professional ServicesIndia - Licensing Requirements

 In the last two decades, the services sector has made rapid progress and has emerged as the largest and one of the fastest growing sectors of the Indian economy.
-According to government estimates, the services sector accounted for 61% of India’s GDP in FY 2015-16, making it one of the driving forces of the Indian economy.
-Over the years, various policy reforms have taken place in India in a number of services sector, such as banking and financial services, telecom services, air transport services, healthcare services, postal services, and other professional services.
-However, India still has restrictions for providing certain professional services by foreign nationals (including U.S. nationals).
+According to government estimates, the services sector accounted for 54 percent of India’s Gross value added and employed 28.6 percent of the total population in FY 2017-18, making it one of the driving forces of the Indian economy.
+Over the years, various policy reforms have taken place in India in several services sectors, such as banking and financial services, telecom services, air transport services, healthcare services, postal services, and other professional services.
+However, India still has restrictions on providing certain professional services by foreign nationals (including U.S. nationals).
 These limitations or restrictions are in terms of the number of services suppliers, service operations or employees in a sector, the value of transactions, the legal form of the service supplier, or the extent of participation of foreign capital.
 For example:

-- International/U.S. architectural firms are not allowed to provide direct services in India.
+International/U.S. architectural firms are not allowed to provide direct services in India.
 Foreign firms may only participate through joint ventures with Indian architecture firms.
-To get an architectural plan approved for a local project, an Indian partner (i.e., registered Indian architect) has to sign.
+An Indian partner (i.e. registered Indian architect) must sign to get an architectural plan approved for a local project.

 India Market Access Trade Development and Promotion